TOP 25 REWIND: No. 4 Gonzaga pushing through tough stretch

-Mark Few admitted he has "loaded up" the nonconference schedule for his fourth-ranked Gonzaga team.
+Gonzaga has spent the early part of the season traveling around the country to face high-profile nonconference opponents, and coach Mark Few has no regrets about that.

-And despite falling at No. 12 North Carolina for a second straight loss, he still thinks it was the right call.
+Even after the fourth-ranked Bulldogs fell at No. 12 North Carolina for their second straight loss.

 "When you play games in December, I think college basketball gets noticed . instead of waiting until February to pay attention," Few said after Saturday night's 103-90 loss in Chapel Hill.
 "It's the right time and the right game to play.